USFWS/secas/content/blog/2019-12-17-Upcoming-webinars-in-the-new-year.md

 ---

-[**How decision-makers view the evolution of wildlife conservation challenges in the Southeast United State**s](https://www.southatlanticlcc.org/event/third-thursday-web-forum-how-decision-makers-view-the-evolution-of-wildlife-conservation-challenges-in-the-southeast-united-states/) with Kathryn Jewell, Graduate Research Assistant in Fisheries, Wildlife, and Conservation Biology at North Carolina State University
+**How decision-makers view the evolution of wildlife conservation challenges in the Southeast United State**s (EDIT: South Atlantic LCC website is no longer online; this link is currently unavailable) with Kathryn Jewell, Graduate Research Assistant in Fisheries, Wildlife, and Conservation Biology at North Carolina State University

 Thursday, February 20th @ 10 am